Serenacula/splitby/planned-features.md

 -   Replace newline between selections --join (done)
     -   Placeholder to keep invalid selections (done)
 -   --invert flag, to choose everything EXCEPT our indexes (done)
--   --list to show you a list of each item with its index
 -   Change to run once over each line of the input (done)
     -   The legacy implementation can be called -w/--whole (done)
     -   Disabling it can be called -p/--per-line (this is the default) (done)